 When an OPEN is done and the specified lockowner already has the resulting filehandle open, the result is to "OR" together the new share and deny status together with the existing status.
-In this case, only a single CLOSE need be done, even though multiple OPEN's were completed.
+In this case, only a single CLOSE need be done, even though multiple OPENs were completed.
+When such an OPEN is done, checking of share reservations for the new OPEN proceeds normally, with no exception for the existing OPEN held by the same lockowner.